Updated August 28, 2025

 If you're looking for an alternative to traditional banks, Affinity Plus Credit Union is an excellent choice.
 With 32 locations across Minnesota and 60,000+ in-network ATMs throughout the country, accessing your money is a breeze.[5]

 Affinity Plus Credit Union offers great checking options for those looking to manage their funds.
-With the Better Than Free Checking account, you can enjoy no minimum balance, no monthly fees, and no ATM fees at partner ATMs—ensuring a hassle-free banking experience.
+With the Better Than Free Checking account, you can enjoy no minimum balance, no monthly fees, and no ATM fees at partner ATMs—ensuring an affordable and hassle-free banking experience.

 Plus, you can easily manage your account through their mobile app, which lets you deposit checks, make automatic bill payments, and set up direct deposits.
 Qualified members can also enjoy overdraft protection for checks and ACH transfers.

-At Affinity Plus Credit Union, you get all the perks of a traditional bank, plus personalized service rooted in their member-focused approach.
+At Affinity Plus, you get all the perks of a traditional bank, plus personalized service rooted in their member-focused approach.

 You can check your eligibility for Affinity Plus Credit Union membership here.
 Alternatively, you can qualify by making a one-time $25 payment to the Affinity Plus Foundation.